-Chris Zook is an advisory partner in Bain & Company's Boston office.
-He was coleader of the Global Strategy practice for 20 years.
-During his more than 25 years at Bain, Chris has specialized in helping companies find new sources of profitable growth.
+Chris Zook is a Partner Emeritus.
+He co-led our global Strategy practice for 20 years.
+Throughout his more than 25 years at Bain, Chris specialized in helping companies find new sources of profitable growth.

 A best-selling author, Chris published his fifth book, The Founder's Mentality (Harvard Business Review Press) in 2016.
 Based on a decade-long study of companies in more than 40 countries, The Founder's Mentality shows how leaders can overcome the predictable crises of growth and set their companies on a path of sustainable growth.